Canadian and American Reformed Churches: Basic beliefs and doctrine

-Upon public profession of faith, members are understood to subscribe to the confessions of the church as faithfully summarizing the doctrine of the Bible.
-Profession of faith also makes them subject as communicant members to a longer process of church discipline, up to and including excommunication if they are considered delinquent in doctrine or lifestyle.
+When a member of the church public states their faith in Jesus, they are understood to subscribe to the confessions of the church as faithfully summarizing the doctrine of the Bible.
+Profession of faith also confirms their status as communicant members, subject to a process of church discipline, up to and including excommunication if they are considered delinquent in doctrine or lifestyle.
 This is ascertained by other members and by the elders through yearly home visits.

 History

 CanRC was founded by members of the Reformed Churches in the Netherlands (Liberated) (GKV) who immigrated to Canada following World War II.
 These Dutch immigrants first made contact with already-existing Reformed churches in Canada, especially the Protestant Reformed Churches in America (PRC) and the Christian Reformed Church in North America (CRCNA), in the hope that they could join with them.
 This was deemed impossible due to theological differences with the PRC, and the CRCNA's sympathy with the Reformed Churches in the Netherlands, which had expelled the GKV in 1944 over a disagreement regarding Abraham Kuyper's view of the covenant.

 The Canadian Reformed Churches maintained ecumenical relations with the GKV until tension between the two churches led to an official termination of their relationship by the General Synod of the Canadian Reformed Churches in 2019.
 Reasons for this decision included disapproval of the GKV's hermeneutics, as well as the GKV's more accepting views regarding women in office, common law couples, and homosexual members.

 The first Canadian Reformed congregation was instituted in Lethbridge, Alberta, on April 16, 1950.
 The same year, churches were instituted in Edmonton and Neerlandia, Alberta; Orangeville, Ontario; and New Westminster, British Columbia.
-Currently there are over 65 congregations, which can be found in British Columbia, Alberta, Manitoba and Ontario, as well as in the American states of Washington, Michigan and Colorado.
+As of 2023, there are 70 congregations, which can be found in British Columbia, Alberta, Manitoba and Ontario, as well as in the American states of Washington, Michigan and Colorado.

 Church government

 Under the assertion that the government of the church must be regulated by the Bible, the Canadian Reformed Churches practice what they call a traditionally Reformed "bottom-up" polity, as opposed to a "top-down" model of church government.
-This approach to church polity reflects their continental Reformed roots.
-They say it is both anti-hierarchical and anti-independent, promoting both the autonomy of the local church and the need to cooperate within a federation.
+This approach to church polity reflects their European Reformed roots and it is used to be both anti-hierarchical and anti-independent, promoting both the autonomy of the local church and the need to cooperate within a federation.

 Only male members who have made profession of faith and meet the conditions as set forth in certain Biblical passages (such as 1 Timothy 3 and Titus 1) are eligible for office as pastors, elders, and deacons.
 Women are not eligible for office.

 The government of the Canadian Reformed Churches is based on the Church Order adopted by the Synod of Dort (1618–1619).
 The Canadian Reformed Churches have revised the Church Order to reflect changed circumstances, and to incorporate minor improvements.
-Fundamentally, the revised Church Order follows the principles and structure of the Church Order of Dort.
+The revised Church Order follows the principles and structure of the Church Order of Dort.

 The Church Order contains 76 Articles which are divided into four sections dealing with: